PatrickG0308/PP5-FairwayFinds/README.md

 One of the sections in my project boards is called Nice to Have.
 This is usually for expanding the project beyond MVP and adding additional features to enhance user experience.

 ### Github Project Board
-To see the final project board for Razor Sharp you can click the link below:
+To see the final project board for Fairway Finds you can click the link below:
 [Fairway Finds Project Board](https://github.com/users/PatrickG0308/projects/15)